giorgiaBertacchini/MLOps-ProductionPhase/MLOps -observability/README.md

 :books: *Theory: To alert the data scientist of the change; that person can then diagnose the issue and evaluate the next course of action.*

 [Alermanager](https://prometheus.io/docs/alerting/latest/overview/) manages the alerts and sending out notifications via methods such as email, slack, webhook, telegram.

+It takes care of deduplicating, grouping, and routing them to the correct receiver integration.
+It also takes care of silencing and inhibition of alerts.

 ## 04 Managed observability platform